This post may contain affiliate links. For more info, visit the disclosure page.

 3. 3D Cart

-3dCart says that they’re the leading ecommerce solution if you want to take advantage of SEO to build and rank your online store.
+3dCart says that they’re the leading e-commerce solution if you want to take advantage of SEO to build and rank your online store.

-They provide SEO-ready online stores that are fully mobile-responsive and have customizable fields to fill in SEO meta-tags, headers, title tags, url structures, image alt tags and much more.
+They provide SEO-ready online stores that are fully mobile-responsive and have customizable fields to fill in SEO meta-tags, headers, title tags, URL structures, image alt tags, and much more.
 You can also easily add a blog so that you can build traffic and authority through content marketing.

 Besides SEO, they have all the necessary features for running an online store including secure payment processing, order and inventory management.

-As far as resources go, you can fully customize your store front using a number of free themes that you can get through the 3dCart theme store and extend your stores functionality with a number of apps from their app store.
+As far as resources go, you can fully customize your storefront using a number of free themes that you can get through the 3dCart theme store and extend your store’s functionality with a number of apps from their app store.

 3DCart is dropshipping friendly as a lot of people are using this business model these days and one of the reasons for seeking out the best online store solution is so that they can get into dropshipping.

 Support comes in the form of 3dCart Experts, where you can find services to help you grow your store.
-Marketing experts, designers, developers and even photographers can help you get the most out of your ecommerce business.
+Marketing experts, designers, developers, and even photographers can help you get the most out of your e-commerce business.

-3dCart also has an eCommerce university where you can access guides, tutorials and courses to help you gain knowledge on most ecommerce topics.
+3dCart also has an eCommerce university where you can access guides, tutorials, and courses to help you gain knowledge on most e-commerce topics.
 With this knowledge, you will be able to run and grow your store smoothly.

-You can try out 3dCart commitment-free using their 15 day free trial.
+You can try out 3dCart commitment-free using their 15-day free trial.
 If you decide that 3dCart is the solution that you need, you can then choose from one of their plans which carry a monthly or annual fee.

 A startup plan, the most basic plan, allows only one user and is $19 monthly or ($17.10 per month if you pay yearly).
 The basic store carries all the essential features and allows 2 staff users.
 This plan will run you $29 monthly or ($26.10 per month if you pay yearly).
 The most popular plan is the Plus store which has all the essential features plus a complete marketing suite for $79 per month ($71.10 per month when paid annually).
-Power users may want a Pro store which allows for up to 15 staff users and offers complete ecommerce automation.
+Power users may want a Pro store that allows for up to 15 staff users and offers complete e-commerce automation.
 A Pro Store is $229 monthly ($206.10 per month when paid annually).

-All plans include no transaction fees, unlimited orders, a Facebook store, 100+ payment processors, 24/7 tech support and more.
+All plans include no transaction fees, unlimited orders, a Facebook store, 100+ payment processors, 24/7 tech support, and more.

-3dCart is a robust solution and great alternative to Shopify and any of the other solutions mentioned here if you’re thinking of switching.
+3dCart is a robust solution and a great alternative to Shopify and any of the other solutions mentioned here if you’re thinking of switching.

 Ecwid is short for ‘ecommerce widget’ but as simple as the name sounds, it is actually a very powerful solution for adding an online store to any existing site.

-One of the biggest pluses for this ecommerce provider is that it allows you to sell anywhere – on a website, on a social media site like Facebook or Instagram, on marketplaces like Amazon or even in person.
+One of the biggest pluses for this e-commerce provider is that it allows you to sell anywhere – on a website, on a social media site like Facebook or Instagram, on marketplaces like Amazon, or even in person.
 When they say sell anywhere, it’s hard to imagine a situation where you couldn’t use Ecwid.

-Although sites like Wix, Weebly and Squarespace have their own dedicated online store solutions, Ecwid easily integrates with sites built with these website builders.
+Although sites like Wix, Weebly, and Squarespace have their own dedicated online store solutions, Ecwid easily integrates with sites built with these website builders.
 Even WordPress, where you have Woocommerce as the preferred option for building stores, has an Ecwid plugin that neatly and effectively puts a store on an existing site.

-Like most store builders, Ecwid has tools to help you grow your business fast such as Google ads, Facebook ads and a convenient mobile app to manage everything on the go.
+Like most store builders, Ecwid has tools to help you grow your business fast such as Google ads, Facebook ads, and a convenient mobile app to manage everything on the go.

-You can extend Ecwid’s out of the box functionality by using apps from their app store.
+You can extend Ecwid’s out-of-the-box functionality by using apps from their app store.
 For example, dropshipping can be done with Ecwid thanks to apps like Inventory Source or Wholesale2B.

 Ecwid is perfect for persons who already have a website and want to add a store and/or want to sell directly on social media sites like Instagram and Facebook.
 If you’re starting from scratch and don’t already have a website, it may be more beneficial to go with one of the other solutions.